anagha-google/s8s-spark-mlops-lab/README.md

 ## 8. What's covered from an ML perspective<br>

 ### 8.1.
 Authoring Spark Machine Learning Experiments
 Dataproc Serveress Spark interactive Jupyter notebooks on Vertex AI Workbench, Managed Notebook instance is the recommended solution for interactive authoring of Spark code, both Data Engineering and Machine Learning.
 For operationalizing, create pyspark script versions of the code authored in the notebooks.
-Spark notebook scheduling is not supported yet.
+Spark notebook scheduling is not supported yet. <br>

+Here is what is covered in the lab:

 | Step | Interactive Jupyter Notebook | Command line PySpark script execution |
 | -- | :--- | :--- |